helidon-io/helidon/docs/se/guides/config.md

 ## Accessing Config within an Application

 You have used Helidon to customize configuration behavior from your code using the `Config` and `Config.Builder` classes.
 As discussed previously, Helidon reads configuration from a config source, which uses a config parser to translate the source into an in-memory tree which represents the configuration’s structure and values.
 Helidon offers a variety of methods to access in-memory configuration.
 These can be categorized as *key access* or *tree navigation*.
 You have been using *key access* for all the examples to this point.
 For example `app.greeting` is accessing the `greeting` child node of the `app` parent node.
-There are many options for access this data using navigation methods as described in [Hierarchical Config](../config/hierarchical-features.md) and [Advanced Config\>](../config/advanced-configuration.md).
+There are many options for accessing this data using navigation methods as described in [Hierarchical Config](../config/hierarchical-features.md) and [Advanced Config\>](../config/advanced-configuration.md).

 ### Accessing Config Using Keys or Navigation